data-forge/data-forge-plot-apex/README.md

 # data-forge-plot-apex

-This is a plugin to Data-Forge Plot for plotting charts using ApexCharts.
+A plugin to Data-Forge Plot for plotting charts using ApexCharts.